 Over doing fertiliser applications means excess fertiliser leaches through the soil into waterways, which is a waste of money and bad for the environment.
 It is better to lower the application rate slightly but increase frequency.

-If you’re blessed with the perfect loam your lawn will still benefit from the tailored nutrients found in high quality dynamic fertilisers like PowerFeed LawnFeed will the big three nitrogen, phosphorous and potassium plus trace elements, beneficial microbes and added seaweed.
+If you’re blessed with the perfect loam your lawn will still benefit from the tailored nutrients found in high quality dynamic fertilisers like PowerFeed LawnFeed with the big three nitrogen, phosphorous and potassium plus trace elements, beneficial microbes and added seaweed.
 By all means experiment a little to see what works best to get a high-performance lawn that’s the envy of your neighbour.

 Step 5 – Seasonal recommendations.

 At the beginning of spring use a dynamic fertiliser such as Powerfeed LawnFeed and water in.
-Alternatively use Seasol Lawn & Soil Booster for more soil-based improvements AND a dynamic fertiliser to really get things moving.
+Alternatively use Seasol Lawn + Soil Booster for more soil-based improvements and a dynamic fertiliser to really get things moving.
 Follow this up with Seasol and/or PowerFeed liquid feeds every two weeks.

 As things heat up, your lawn is subject to more stress from heat.
 Warm-season grasses such as buffalo, couch, kikuyu and zoysia, will be growing at their optimum levels.
 Cool-season lawn grasses such as fescue and ryegrasses, need additional water to keep them growing through summer.
 Lawn growth benefits from extra nutrients so keep the fertilising rates up to the spring regime.
 Applying Seasol helps alleviate the environmental stresses experienced by lawns during summer.